 Galangal was a favourite spice of Hildegard von Bingen.
 You may know it as 'Thai ginger'.
 Hildegard used it in her bitter herbal blends for breaking a fast to stimulate the digestive juices.
 Galangal adds a hint of exotic perfume to our rice bread - which would otherwise taste quite bland.
 Don't worry - it is just there in the background - it is not an overpowering taste; it is one of those tastes that you would notice if it was left out rather than something that has been put in.

 The European equivalent to Chia seeds...
-This tiny seeds is packed with Omega-3 essential fatty acids, calcium, iron, niacin, phosphorous and vitamin E. However, it is very sensitive to oxidation.
+This tiny seed is packed with Omega-3 essential fatty acids, calcium, iron, niacin, phosphorous and vitamin E. However, it is very sensitive to oxidation.
 We found that only 2 hours after milling oxidation causes a bitter, fishy taste.
 We mill it together with wholegrain rice, which absorbs the oils, just before we need it - to make sure the oils have not oxidised.
 Before you consume large amounts of linseed you may also want to consider this: Though it is considered a digestive aid, it should be noted that for some people, linseed has a laxative effect.
 Hildegard prefers psyllium husk powder over flaxseed as an intestinal cleanser.
-She says flaxseed prevent the absorption of nutrients through the intestinal wall.
+She says flaxseed prevents the absorption of nutrients through the intestinal wall.
 She calls flaxseed a robber of vitamins and calcium.
 We add less than 8% linseed to our linseed bread.
 Moderation may be the key here.
 Source: Hertzka G., Strehlow W. Handbook of Hildegard medicine.